identibyte/examples/zapier/zapier-mailchimp-identibyte.md

 ---
+title: Remove disposable emails from Mailchimp with Zapier and Identibyte
+author: Cody Reichert
+date: 2018/10/07
 layout: post
 ---

-## Manage disposable emails in Mailchimp with Zapier and Identibyte

 [Identibyte](https://identibyte.com) can help detect email addresses that use a disposable or anonymous provider.
 These aren't so bad most